Tidal Currents from AIS Data - 15/08/2017

 To get a first simple and rough estimate we compared the average ship’s speeds in the northern and southern lane for each bin, deducing the persistent surface currents from the difference between these values.
 This idea works surprisingly well.
 A much more sophisticated tidal analysis (see below) was performed to assess the persistent currents along the northern and southern lanes.
 The shapes of the persistent currents as calculated with these two completely different methods are similar and consistent (see Figure 2).
 As a bonus, the simple method also provides an estimate for the average persistent current along the route, whereas the complex regression method can only assess the shape of the current.

-Tidal variations have specific, well-known frequencies; the most important are the semi-diurnal (twice a day) constituents M2, S2, and N2, and the diurnal (once a day) K1 and O1.
+Tidal variations have specific, well-known frequencies; the most important are the semi-diurnal (twice a day) constituents M2, S2 and N2, and the diurnal (once a day) K1 and O1.
 In a traditional tidal analysis, the spectrum of the measured time series is calculated in a Fourier analysis.
 The spectral peaks show which constituents can be detected and what the amplitudes and phases of the related tidal constants are.
 This approach does not work for the binned AIS data because the measurements give the ship’s speed and not the currents.
-In our approach, we assume that the speed of a specific ship is the sum of a constant cruising speed and a contribution from the (tidal) currents that vary in space and time.
+In our approach, we assume that the speed of a specific ship is the sum of a constant cruising speed and a contribution from the currents that vary in space and time.
 The yet unknown cruising speeds range between 3.5 and over 12m/s per vessel and cannot be neglected in a spectral analysis.

 To circumvent this problem, we consider for each ship the mean acceleration, a quantity suitable for harmonic analysis.
 This approach works as the periodogram (Figure 3) showing the three main semi-diurnal and two diurnal tidal constants are visible.

 The next step is to assess the amplitudes and phases of the main tidal constants in each bin for both the northern and southern lane.
-For the whole database of binned AIS data, we assess cruising speeds (as a constant per ship) and amplitudes, phases, and persistent currents (constant per bin) in one big regression analysis.
-Only the main three semi-diurnal tidal constants are considered (M2, S2, and N2).
+For the whole database of binned AIS data, we assess cruising speeds (as a constant per ship) and amplitudes, phases and persistent currents (constant per bin) in one big regression analysis.
+Only the main three semi-diurnal tidal constants are considered (M2, S2 and N2).
 The reason for this is that ships cross the study area in about 2.5 to 3 hours, which is short compared to the 24-hour cycle of diurnal tides.
 The induced speed variations are therefore too small to be separated from the estimated cruising speed.
 In the results (Figures 4 and 5) the semi-diurnal variations are clearly visible, as well as the spring and neap tidal cycles.

 When compared with published model results from another study, in which buoy measurements have been assimilated, the results showed a consistency in the shape of the constants: a peak near the Camarinal Sill near 5.8° W, sloping down towards the east.
 Also, the magnitude of M2 and S2 are in agreement (N2 was not mentioned in the publication).

 This analysis method produces tidal information on the surface current component in the direction of the shipping lane.
-In a previous study on tracking large eddies with AIS it was found that cross currents can also be estimated from course deflections.
+In a previous study on tracking large eddies with AIS, it was found that cross currents can also be estimated from course deflections.
 However, this is far less straightforward to implement and in the present case study cross currents are small.

 Conclusions and Outlook

 The research to extract surface current information from AIS data is ongoing.
-This technique can already provide valuable information in practical applications such as a characterisation of the tidal regime in an area or as complementary to a traditional survey.
-Better filters to detect ship’s manoeuvres, more robust statistical methods, and better models will further improve the reliability of the assessment of tidal currents.
+This technique can already provide valuable information in practical applications such as a characterization of the tidal regime in an area or as complementary to a traditional survey.
+Better filters to detect ship’s manoeuvres, more robust statistical methods and better models will further improve the reliability of the assessment of tidal currents.
 Also, other information can be extracted: during the study, traces of internal waves were detected in the time series of groups of ships.
 Finally, AIS databases contain a wealth of information on MetOcean conditions, waiting to be discovered.